What was the best thing about your summer STAR project? The worst?

 Let us know about your summer research project!
 This page represents the brilliant idea of some of our recent STAR students - they suggested a blog page.
 This is the beginning of that blog!
 As we receive entries, we will add them here.
 If you want us to include your story, let us know at email@example.com.

-The information can also be included on DVM Tales, a blog by and about UC Davis veterinary students.
+The information can also be included on DVM Stories, a blog by and about UC Davis veterinary students.

 It's always exciting to see where a research project idea can take us!